-

 View the detailed fondamentals of the market at country level (graphs, tables, analysis) in the Finland energy report

-Oil supplies are primarily ensured by imports, particularly crude oil (over 80%).
-In 2021, crude oil imports fell by 26% to 8.4 Mt.
-In 2021, imports came mainly from Russia (64%) and Norway (11%).
-Finland is a net exporter of oil products (6.5 Mt of net exports in 2021), mainly to the European Union.
+Oil supplies are primarily ensured by imports, particularly crude oil (around 75%) in 2023.
+In 2022, Finland drastically reduced oil imports from Russia (17%), a country on which it used to be primarily dependent (64% of imports in 2021), and quadrupled imports from Norway (65% of imports and 5.7 Mt).
+Finland is a net exporter of oil products, mainly to Sweden ($1.86bn of refined petroleum) and the United States ($1.28bn).
 In April 2022, Finland agreed to release 369 kbl of crude oil from its emergency supply in an attempt to ease prices.

 Interactive Chart Finland Crude Oil Production